 INTRODUCTION

-DAIRY PROTEINS AND AUTISM – THE LINK
+THE LINK BETWEEN DAIRY PROTEINS AND AUTISM

 Research indicates that dairy proteins, particularly casein, may play a role in exacerbating autism symptoms.
 Some individuals with autism have difficulties digesting these proteins, which can lead to adverse effects on behaviour and cognition.
 The potential link between dairy consumption and heightened symptoms is an area of ongoing investigation.
 Understanding this connection empowers parents to consider dietary adjustments that might support improved developmental outcomes.